 Note to out-of-state students enrolled in degree programs through OKWU online distance learning or at non-Oklahoma campuses: Certain state requirements may apply to degree and graduation requirements.
 A summary of state requirements is provided in the Out-Of State Degree Requirements section of the catalog.
-Additionally, the student needs to consult with an Academic Advisor to ensure the degree plan effectively addresses any such requirements.
+Additionally, consultation with an Academic Advisor is necessary to ensure that the student's degree plan effectively addresses any such requirements.